 What Damages Are Awarded in a Wrongful Death Lawsuit in Massachusetts?

 Wrongful death lawsuits can involve damages for decedents’ estate in addition to surviving family members.
 When suing for damages for a decedent’s estate, the estate is awarded compensation, and that compensation will descend according to the decedent’s will.
 There may also be an opportunity to claim punitive damages, which are designed to punish defendants.
 However, punitive damages are barred in most circumstances and may be more limited.
+While damages are often quite significant in wrongful death claims, they might be capped by statutes or circumstances, and there might be a maximum limit.

 Economic Damages in a Wrongful Death Case in Massachusetts